 In other words, they asked themselves, what does a regional cumulative effects biodiversity monitoring program need to look like?
 Their goal: design a rigorous system effective at provincial and regional scales that can detect and track changes in Alberta’s ecosystems if and when changes occur.

-Scientists and resources managers collectively acknowledged that Alberta urgently required an independent, broad-based and long-term monitoring program that accurately and consistently reported on the status of biodiversity.
+Scientists and resource managers collectively acknowledged that Alberta urgently required an independent, broad-based and long-term monitoring program that accurately and consistently reported on the status of biodiversity.
 No small feat, but they were up for the challenge.

 The Development of the ABMI

 In 1997 a group of energetic resource managers and leading scientists recognized a gap in the management system and started contemplating what the Alberta Biodiversity Monitoring Program (which later became the ABMI) would look like.
 They began by designing an inventory prototype that would be science-based and comprehensive across the province of Alberta.

 The first stage of development required four years of drafting scientific protocols, which are the foundation to the ABMI.